Tuesday, November 17, 2015

 I named my rainbow baby Anastasia because I loved how the meaning of the name is so pertinent to what we had to go through to have her.
 The meaning is usually said to be "resurrection", but there is more to it than that.
 Anastasia comes from the Greek word anastasis, which also means "a raising up" and "a recovery from a debilitating condition".
 She has been all of this and more for our family.

 For me, the depression and anxiety documented earlier on this blog lifted completely once Anastasia was born, just as I expected it would.
 What I didn't expect was the great improvement in health I've been enjoying.
 It is well known that pregnancy and breastfeeding can put endometriosis into remission.
 To my surprise, it has stayed that way even after she was weaned.
 The pelvic pain that plagued me for a DECADE, sometimes causing constant pain lasting for months, has been entirely gone these last four years!
 This has been a lovely surprise and has enabled me to do things that were difficult before.
 For example, I used to be unable to sit for long periods without pain, which made things like traveling and watching movies unpleasant.
-Now, to Q's great joy, I am capable of sitting on my butt for hours at a time.
+Now, to Q's great joy, I am capable of sitting around for hours at a time.

 Good thing I can sit around, because this pregnancy is kicking my butt like no other before it.
 I am utterly exhausted much of the time.
 My age is surely to blame at least in part, and severe anxiety doesn't help either.
 My house is often disgusting since I can't keep up with the dishes, laundry, cleaning, etc. Also I only make real dinners a couple of times a week.
 The rest of the time we rely on convenience foods from the supermarket.
 It's great to have this option, but it is not good for the budget nor is it as appealing as a home cooked meal.